 This course of study covers the first two years of the pre-professional work for students who plan to study veterinary medicine.
 At least one year of additional college level study will be required to meet the minimum requirements for admission to veterinary medicine.
 It is strongly advised that pre-veterinary students plan their courses so that as well as fulfilling the veterinary medicine prerequisites, they are simultaneously fulfilling the requirements for a bachelor's degree.
 Most veterinary medicine colleges require students make a satisfactory score on the Veterinary College Admission Test (VCAT).
 Additional courses may be necessary to enter veterinary programs.
-Consult your RSCC
+Consult your RSCC advisor and senior institution.

-First Year Hours ♦ BIOL 1110, 1120 General Biology I, II 8 ♦ CHEM 1110, 1120 General Chemistry I, II 8 ♦ COLL 1020 3 Computer Concepts & Appl.2 EDU 100 1 Orientation to College ♦ ENGL 1010, 1020 Composition I, II 6 ♦ MATH 1910, 1920 Calculus I, II 10 ♦ PHED Physical Education Elective 1 First Year Total 37 Second Year 8 ♦ CHEM 2010, 2020 Organic Chemistry I, II ♦ ENGL Sophomore Literature 3 ♦ HIST History Sequence4 6 ♦ PHED Physical Education Elective 1 Calculus-Based Physics I, II ♦ PHYS 2110, 2120 8 ♦ SPCH 201 Basic Speech 3 Humanities Electives 6 Social Science Elective 3 Second Year Total 38 TOTAL HOURS
+First Year Hours

+♦ BIOL 1110, 1120 General Biology I, II 8

+♦ CHEM 1110, 1120 General Chemistry I, II 8

+♦ COLL 1020 Computer Concepts & Appl.
+2 3

+EDU 100 Orientation to College 1

+♦ ENGL 1010, 1020 Composition I, II 6

+♦ MATH 1910, 1920 Calculus I, II 3,5 10

+♦ PHED Physical Education Elective 1

+First Year Total 37

+Second Year

+♦ CHEM 2010, 2020 Organic Chemistry I, II 8

+♦ ENGL Sophomore Literature 3

+♦ HIST History Sequence 4 6

+♦ PHED Physical Education Elective 1

+♦ PHYS 2110, 2120 Calculus-Based Physics I, II 5 8

+♦ SPCH 201 Basic Speech 3

+Humanities Electives 6

+Social Science Elective 3

+Second Year Total 38

+TOTAL HOURS 75

-^{&#}x27;Students with at least two years of high school biology or satisfactory ACT scores may, with permission from the Math/Science division, omit ◆ BIOL 1110, 1120 and enter ◆ BIOL 2130.
-'Students may substitute other computer related courses with the approval of their academic advisor.
+Students with at least two years of high school biology or satisfactory ACT scores may, with permission from the Math/Science division, omit ◆ BIOL 1110, 1120 and enter ◆ BIOL 2130.

+Students may substitute other computer related courses with the approval of their academic advisor.